kushal2011/Recipe-Oracle/README.md

 # TODO
-- move the secret key from static to retriving it from secret manager
+- move the secret key from static to retriving it from secret manager (BE)

 # TODO (Long term)
 - optional login for personalized recommendation